Skip to main content

 Why is Moldavite only found in the Czech Republic?+

-Moldavite is a tektite — natural glass formed when a massive meteorite struck southern Germany approximately 15 million years ago, creating the Nordlinger Ries crater.
-The impact ejected molten material into the atmosphere, which rained down across a limited area of Central Europe, primarily in what is now the Czech Republic (historically called Moldau, hence the name).
-Because Moldavite formed from a single, specific cosmic event, it is found nowhere else on Earth.
-Supplies are finite and no new Moldavite is being created, making genuine specimens increasingly rare and valuable as demand grows.
+Moldavite came from a single event: a massive meteorite impact in southern Germany about 15 million years ago that created the Nordlinger Ries crater.
+The impact threw molten material into the atmosphere, and it came down across a limited area of Central Europe, mostly in what is now the Czech Republic.
+Because it was a one-time cosmic event, Moldavite does not exist anywhere else on Earth.
+No new material is forming, so genuine specimens become more scarce and more expensive as existing deposits get mined out.

 C